ameer851/axix-finance/README.md

 - JSON Web Tokens (JWT) for authentication
 - ZOD for validation
 - Winston for logging
+- Resend API for email delivery with SMTP fallback

 ### Infrastructure
 - Docker containers